yostane/cours-java/tutorials/java-cli.md

 ```

 Spring Boot CLI features are very basic.
-I would love having other features such as upgrading spring version and adding new dependencines.
+Some features that I miss are upgrading spring version and adding new dependencies.
-Maybe they'll be added in the future.
+Maybe they'll be implemented in the future.
 But as it is right now, I don't need to keep it installed in my computer.

 [Quarkus CLI](https://quarkus.io/guides/cli-tooling) provides much more features than Spring Boot CLI.
 Not only it allows to create new Quarkus projects, but it's also able to manage other lifecycle tasks: running dev mode, building for production, upgrading versions, etc.
-Thus, it can be used instread of gradle or maven for most tasks.
+Thus, it can be used instead of gradle or maven for most tasks.
 This makes the DX with Quarkus much more universal and agnostic of the underlying build tool (gradle or maven).

 Here are some sample uses of quarkus cli: